An unbelievable encounter

 Posted in Animals

-“I am over on the Island.
-Are you able to get over here and finish our bishness?”
-That is the reason for me being in this bloody predicament: a rushing, outgoing tide, our boat stuck on an ever-widening sandbar, and a monster, my nemesis, nearby!
+His assumption is why I am in this bloody predicament: a rushing, outgoing tide, our boat stuck on an ever-widening sandbar, and a monster, my nemesis, nearby!

-As we depart, Steve offers knowledge of a shortcut around the bottom of South West Island.
-“It will save us 30 minutes on the run back up to Borroloola, but.”
-“OK.
-You’re the skipper.”
+Our discussions finish.
+I wander off to look for Steve and eventually find him further along the beach.
+He has eight salmon already filleted and cooling in his esky!
+As we depart, Steve offers knowledge of a shortcut around the bottom of the island.
+“It will save us thirty minutes on the run back up the river to town, but.”

 As I settle in the shade, I am mentally writing up my report, listing the qualities that will ensure I and/or my colleagues never engage Steve’s services again.
 I don’t think things can get any worse.
 Then the sandflies arrive, clouds of them, delivering bites to every exposed bit of skin.

 My eyes register a movement.
 As I turn, my blood runs cold, my sphincter contracts tightly, and I confront my worst imaginable fear.
-I know we are now in deep shit!
-Its snout, those teeth, connected to a gently swaying tail.
-The yellow eyes are unblinking, calculating, doing the maths.
-Gesu mio!

 Steve whispers again.
 He is wondering about the efficacy of kicking the oars out from under, with us underneath the boat!
 Mmm, I consider the weight, the difficulty we had in turning the bloody thing over, and I visualise an alternative to the croc’s attack: us pinned underneath, while the tide returns and drowns us!

 The croc is motionless, unblinking, continuing to concentrate on the unusual something on the sandbar in front of it.
 We quietly discuss our options.
-Are the fish filets a temptation?
+Are the fish fillets a temptation?
 I wonder if their smell makes us more of a target and whether or not we might use them as a distraction.

 “Did you see that bastard move?
 It must be four or five metres long.
-So bloody fast, but” Steve whispers.
+So bloody fast, but!”
+Steve whispers.

-Only five hours or so, until the tide returns.
-I am already sunburnt, thirsty and I am a bit surprised to realise I am also hungry.
 From the tumble of things still held under the bow, Steve starts to untangle our survival gear.
-There is an old blue plastic sheet, a rope, with an anchor attached, a couple of old plastic buckets, a boat hook, a bottle of brown liquid, and lastly, he pulls out a two-litre water bottle, half full!
+There is an old blue plastic sheet, a length of rope, with an anchor attached, a couple of old plastic buckets, a boat hook, a half-full, two-litre water bottle, and finally, a bottle of brown liquid.

-We settle and start to consider things.
-We jury-rig the blue tarp.
-It flaps a bit, but we have shade, and we both take a slug at the water bottle.
-My belly starts to direct its attention to the remaining fish filets – raw fish, a Japanese delicacy.
-But that vinegar.
-Pickled fish would be more appetising!
-Namas, it will be basic, no limes, oranges or onions to sweeten the brew but yep, it will work.
+My belly starts to direct its attention to the remaining fish fillets – raw fish, a Japanese delicacy.
+The vinegar will pickle the fish!
+Namas, it will be basic, no limes, oranges or onions to sweeten the brew, but yep, it will work.
 Steve is keen.
 I pick up the smaller of the two buckets.
 “Not that one, but” Steve insists, “that’s me piss bucket!”

-Gordon bloody Bennett … as I drop it back onto the deck.
-I rip up two of the remaining filets into bite-size chunks and drop them into the other bucket, having been assured it was just used for sluicing water.
+‘Gordon bloody Bennett!’
+I drop it back onto the deck.
+I rip up four of the remaining fillets into bite-size chunks and drop them into the other bucket, having been assured it was just used for sluicing water.
 I pour a goodly measure of the rather rank vinegar over the fish.
 “Dinner in an hour,” I declare.

 We settle in for a wait.
 It is only another four and a half hours!

 The water is only twenty metres from the boat: the crocs are fifteen!
 Water: ten metres; crocs: five.
-We feel and hear the wavelets licking the boat keel.
+We feel and hear the wavelets licking the boat’s keel.
 Ten minutes later, and the boat starts to swing with the tide, the crocs maintain their watchful presence, albeit not coming any closer.

-Twenty minutes later we pull up outside the pub.
+We have the boat secured on the trailer and drive up to the pub.
 Steve’s brother Joel greets us.
 He looks like he is midway through a session.
 “Where ya been, Bro?”
-“We’ve just been down to the Island.
-Jees, the salmon were biting sumptin fierce, but!”

 Glenelg River trip